We have special hours for Christmas and New Year. Click Here to view our full holiday schedule.

 Differences Between Granite and Marble

-The key distinctions between granite and marble lie in their formation and composition.
-Granite, an igneous rock formed from cooled lava, is imbued with strength and diversity.
-Marble, a metamorphic rock arising from limestone, offers unparalleled beauty and veining.
+The key distinctions between granite and marble lie in their formation durability, appearance, maintenance. and composition, Granite Supplier , an igneous rock formed from cooled lava, is imbued with strength and diversity.
+Granite is more rugged and resistant to scratches and stains, making it ideal for high-traffic areas.
+Marble offers a timeless, elegant look but requires more care.
+Marble Supplier, a metamorphic rock arising from limestone, offers unparalleled beauty and veining.
 These differences influence their suitability for various applications.

 Granite Applications